Sex trafficking in Europe: History of trafficking

 In the 1990s, the problem of sex trade and sex tourism was increasing and caught international attention when nonprofit groups started making noise about the problem.
-A company called Big Apple Oriental Tours, out of New York, specialized in sex tours for men who wished to go to places Philippines, the Dominican Republic, Thailand, India and Sri Lanka, among other destinations, to engage in sex with prostitutes and later would share their experiences with other customers.
+A company called Big Apple Oriental Tours, out of New York, specialized in sex tours for men who wished to go to the Philippines, the Dominican Republic, Thailand, India and Sri Lanka, among other destinations, to engage in sex with prostitutes and later would share their experiences with other customers.
 In Japan, corporations began offering all expenses paid sex tourism excursions to Taiwan as a perk to their executive personnel.
 After the Soviet Union fell, the demand for sex slaves boomed.
 It was fueled by economic austerity.
 This was the first time since the white slave trade of the 19th century that huge numbers of Caucasian women were bought and sold for the purpose of sex.
 Israel took advantage of the demand for European women that brothels were big money makers.
 The New York Times and Dateline NBC both did stories on Israel's sex trafficking business.

 In response to all the press that sex trafficking was receiving, the United States and the Netherlands jointly funded a media campaign to warn women about scams of employment offers and other debt bondage schemes that were being employed by traffickers to lure these women into what is essentially slavery.
 In 2000, the Convention against Transnational Organized Crime, also known as the Palermo Protocols, was adopted.
 About 80 nations signed and ratified the new treaty.
 Since the Palermo Protocols, prostitution scandals involving United Nations peacekeeping troops and defense contractors have been plentiful.
 In one case, in Liberia, U.N. administrators were implicated in a scam where food aid was used to force girls and women into servicing peacekeeping troops and local businessmen.
 Another issue arose in 2002, when a DynCorp employee testified to Congress that fellow workers stationed in Bosnia had bought girls to keep in their homes as sex slaves.
 Today, sex trafficking is still prevalent and booming.